What's Included in the Price

 What Affects the Cost

 - UV degradation.
 Exposed membranes without a protective surface finish (tiles or coating) degrade faster in Brisbane's sun.
-If the membrane has been left exposed, it may need full replacement sooner.
+If the membrane has been left exposed, it may need full replacement sooner than the standard 15 to 25 year lifespan.

 - Drainage capacity.
 Brisbane's storm events deliver large volumes of water quickly.
-If the existing drain and falls cannot handle peak flow, upgrades are needed.
+If the existing drain and falls cannot handle peak flow, drainage upgrades are needed.
+AS 4654.2 requires a minimum 1:100 fall to drainage points.

 - Repair vs replacement.
-Patching a localised failure costs less but carries risk if the surrounding membrane is also UV-degraded.
+Patching a localised failure costs less but carries risk if the surrounding membrane is also UV-degraded or heat-damaged.

 - Strata process.
 Apartment balconies in body corporate buildings require approval.
-Some Brisbane buildings with known defect histories have prescribed repair methods.
+Some Brisbane buildings with known defect histories have prescribed repair methods and approved membrane systems.

 - Surface finish.
 Retiling adds more cost and weight than liquid coatings.
+For tile overlay costs, see our outdoor tiling guide.
 For upper-storey balconies, weight loading is a consideration.

 A small patch repair on a ground-level patio with adequate drainage sits toward $700.
 Full membrane replacement on a large tiled apartment balcony in South Brisbane over a living room, with drain upgrades, balustrade penetration treatment, and retiling, pushes toward $9,000.